Kiranjith83/SA/SA.md

   - Oracle
   - PostgreSQL
   - MSSQL
-  - Aurora - Inhouse developed engine with more features and performance enhancements.
+  - Aurora - In house developed engine with more features and performance enhancements.
 - RDS can move between primary and secondary during failover.
 The CNAME mapping does changes to backend instance during failover.
 - Two types of storage supported
   - General purpose SSD GP2: